 WHAT DO THE EXPERTS SAY?.
 Some experts argue that you have to quit both together and separately.
 They argue that it's the only way it will work.
 Meaning what?
 It means that each party tackles their own personal demons with a private counselor and sober coach.
 Then, both parties come together.
 This way they can discuss the demons they are both attached too.
 Each party has their combined attachments and demons, as well as their singular attachments.
 Both of these combined have allowed their overall drug addiction to take place.
 Many experts argue that it's the only way to tackle couples sober living successfully.

 TIPS ON HOW TO GO ABOUT YOUR REHAB PROCESS MORE SUCCESSFULLY.
-1) When it comes to couples sober living, you have to be honest with your other half.
+1) When it comes to couples halfway houses, you have to be honest with your other half.
 You not being honest, this is what caused part of the problem in the first place.
 Let him or her know you want to live a better life.
 Let him or her know you don't want to carry on like this.
 This is one of the first steps to figuring out whether you are in this together or separately.
 2) Figure out how you will be quitting the heroin.
 The meetings will come while you are in detox and recovery.
 The first step is getting the drug cleaned out of your system.
 Cleaning out the drug is probably the most painful part of the process.
 It has to be done though.

 YOUR TWO OPTIONS: INDIVIDUALLY, AND AS A COUPLE .You have two options with this.
 You can quit cold turkey, this is your first choice.
 You can also take other medications to level out the withdraw symptoms.
 The leveling out will help, as you slowly flush out the drug.
 It also helps to make it less intense for you, especially during the first month.
 How you choose to deal with it will play a part in your recovery.
 Cold turkey is not for everyone.
 I did the cold turkey thing.
 The first month of withdrawal was intense for me, more intense than I thought it would be.
 I had an opiate issue, just like many of you.
 Each couple is different.
 You might be okay with the cold turkey path, while your partner might not be.
 The important thing to remember is, you are flushing it out of your system.
 The process is going to take a while.
 Being patient is all part of the second tip I have for you.
 You can't rush this.
 If you do, it's not going to work, and you will be right back where to started.
 3) Getting help through a rehab center or a trusted guide is your best bet.
 You can't do this alone, not even as a couple.
 Many try.
 Many end up right back where they started too.
 Please stick with a rehab program.
 The ones that offer more then a 30-day program are your best options.
 The longer you stick with your rehab and recovery process, the more of a success story you will be, for both you and your partner